 About the Project

 Oak Street Bridge is located over Tripps Run, between S Lee Street and Timber Lane.
 The scope of the work is the replacement of steel beams and concrete deck.
 Ancillary benefits of the project are improving pedestrian accessibility and trail access point to Howard E. Herman Stream Valley Park.
+Watch the Planning Commission meeting from October 2019 when the conceptual design was discussed.

 Oak Street Bridge is a simple span steel beam bridge with reinforced concrete deck and concrete abutments.
 In 2012, Dewberry inspectors found the bridge to be in poor condition with a bridge rating of 4 out of 10.
 There is severe corrosion in the steel beam webs.
 Timber blocking was installed at locations where steel beam webs were severely corroded.
 Concrete deck has spalling and numerous hairline cracks with some exposed rebar.